Aryann29104/ahmedabad-realestate-analysis-2026/README.md

 Most real estate "analysis" projects use old Kaggle datasets.
 This one doesn't.

-I scraped **live listings directly from MagicBricks** using Python, cleaned and stored the data in MySQL, ran SQL queries to extract business insights, and built an interactive 3-page Power BI dashboard covering the full end to end data analyst workflow.
+I scraped **live listings directly from MagicBricks** using Python, cleaned and stored the data in MySQL, ran SQL queries to extract business insights, and built an interactive 3 page Power BI dashboard covering the full end to end data analyst workflow.

 **Localities covered:**
 1. Prahlad Nagar